ncherro/cruddy-rails/README.md

 Then visit http://dockerhost:3000, where `dockerhost` points to your `docker-machine ip`

-## Scaffolded files
+### Scaffolded files

-These commands were run to scaffold some views
+These commands were run to scaffold some views (no need to re-run, just FYI)

 - `docker-compose run app bundle exec rails g bootstrap:layout`
 - `docker-compose run app bundle exec rails g simple_form:install --bootstrap`